3-Hexanone

 3-Hexanone (ethyl propyl ketone) is an organic compound with the formula C6H12O.
 It is a ketone used as a solvent and as a chemical intermediate.

+According to IFF, it was described as having Sweet, Fruity, Waxy, Grape organoleptic properties.

 Preparation

 3-Hexanone can be obtained by oxidation of 3-hexanol:

 It is also the product of the Grignard reaction of propylmagnesium bromide with propionitrile: